Skip to main content

 Who can apply?

-If your parents/carers earnings are less than £30000 net per year, or they are out of work you could qualify.
-By net we mean the amount after tax, national insurance and pension have been deducted.
+If you have a need for bursary support and your parents/carers household income is less than £30000 per year (net) or they are out of work, you could qualify.
+By net income we mean the amount earned after tax, national insurance and pension has been deducted.

 • Parent /carers are not working and are in receipt of non-working benefits such as Income Support / Job Seekers Allowance / Universal credit.

-• Parents/carers are employed or self-employed and have a take home pay of less than £30000 after deductions but do not claim any top up benefits.
+• Parents/carers are employed or self-employed and total household income from take home pay is less than £30000 after deductions, but no top up benefits are being claimed.

 • Students that are in care or care leavers.